XaviousD/xaviousd.github.io/_posts/2022-07-08-100-days-of-homelab-day-day-28.md

 # DAY 28

-Well, seeing as my 60Hz monitor from Dell doesn't have a standard VESA mount, I decided to order 2 more monitors.
+Well, seeing as my 60Hz monitor from Dell doesn\'t have a standard VESA mount, I decided to order 2 more monitors.
 Went with the [ViewSonic XG2405 144Hz](https://www.ebay.com/itm/394052187558) from Ebay Refurbished.
 These will mainly be my side monitors as My ASUS Gaming monitor will still be the primary.

 * **[INPROGRESS]** Install 32gb RAM into the new r220.
 * **[INPROGRESS]** Install CPU into the new r220.